Sikorsky CH-53K King Stallion

 The Sikorsky CH-53K King Stallion (Sikorsky S-95) is a heavy-transport helicopter designed and produced by Sikorsky Aircraft.
 The King Stallion is an evolution of the long-running CH-53 series of helicopters that has been in continuous service since 1966, and features three up-rated 7500 shp engines, new composite rotor blades, and a wider aircraft cabin than its predecessors.
 It is the largest and heaviest helicopter in the U.S. military.

 The United States Marine Corps made plans to receive 200 helicopters at a total cost of $25 billion.
 Ground-test vehicle testing started in April 2014; flight testing began with the maiden flight on 27 October 2015.
 In May 2018, the first CH-53K was delivered to the Marine Corps.
-On 22 April 2022, it was declared to have passed initial operational capability.
+In April 2022, it was declared to have passed initial operational capability.
 Israel has also reportedly ordered the type; other potential export customers include Japan.